 Many people also find the breathing techniques of Pilates to be helpful in preparing for labor.
 The devotion to scheduled exercise time can be great for keeping a positive outlook during the pregnancy and a healthy mindset during a period of tremendous changes to your body.

 There is a lot of contradictory information floating around about exercising while you are pregnant.
 The reason for this is that in the not so far past, doctors treated pregnancy as if it were an “illness.”
-What recent research is showing however, is that moderate exercise will help make the pregnancy easier.
+What recent research is showing, however, is that moderate exercise will help make the pregnancy easier.
 The body is incredible.
 It has an amazing ability to adjust to all the new changes taking place.
 While resting is important to remain healthy, exercising decreases the feeling of exhaustion and actually helps the placenta grow more efficiently.
-The more efficient the placenta, the better the baby is able to absorb nutrients and oxygen from the mother.
+The more efficient the placenta, the better the baby is able to absorb nutrients and oxygen.

-Pilates is a perfect compliment to any prenatal aerobic regimen.
-It will primarily work on building that core strength as well as toning the arms, legs and back.
-The functionality of the exercises will be beneficial to all the bending, reaching, lifting and squatting you will be doing with your new bundle of joy.
-To keep sessions interesting, I like to incorporate a couple different props such as an exercise ball, resistance bands and foam rollers to keep the movements flowing and to keep you safe.
+Pilates is a perfect complement to any prenatal aerobic regimen.
+It will primarily work on building that core strength as well as toning the arms, legs, and back.
+The functionality of the exercises will be beneficial to all the bending, reaching, lifting, and squatting you will be doing with your new bundle of joy.
+To keep sessions interesting, I like to incorporate a couple of different props such as an exercise ball, resistance bands, and foam rollers to keep the movements flowing and to keep you safe.